 Transfer Application Deadline

-Applications received after the priority consideration dates will be considered on a space-available basis.
+The priority consideration deadline is July 15.
+Applications received after the priority consideration date will be considered on a space-available basis.
 The Admissions Committee will begin its review after all required documents are received.
 Decisions are typically made within two-three weeks of receipt of all required items.

 Because we require an official transcript from your law school that includes all courses and grades through the first year, you must carefully consider the entry semester of your application.
 For instance, if spring semester grades are needed to complete one year of law study and an official transcript that includes spring grades is generally not available by mid-May, an application for the summer semester is not reasonable as it cannot be completed in time for summer admission consideration; an application for fall, on the other hand, would be considered reasonable.